Abstract:

 The Problem with TTT

 Training was performed on TPUs.
 The official PyTorch implementation is extremely slow for training on GPUs (FLOPs utilization below 5%).
 The arithmetic intensity (FLOPs per memory access) is very low, making the TTT layer memory-bound.
-Assume a fast weight of shape $(h\times h)$, and a (chunk) input of shape $(b\times h)$, the arithmetic intensity $r$ is:

-Thus, in practice, the arithmetic intensity of TTT is bounded by the chunk size $b$.
+Thus, in practice, the arithmetic intensity of TTT is bounded by the chunk size

 Large Chunk Test-Time Training (LaCT)